 The research found that in order to effectively nurture children’s RfP, they needed to develop:

-This work has resulted in many more teachers and children co-creating vibrant and engaged reading communities.
-The extraordinary and inspiring journeys of our graduating schools are charted in a rich bank of case studies which are accessible to all participating schools.
+This year-long, evidence informed programme of strategic school development has resulted in many more teachers and children co-creating vibrant and engaged reading communities.
+The extraordinary and inspiring journeys of our graduating schools are charted in a rich bank of case studies which are accessible to participating schools.

-The OU and the United Kingdom Literacy Association (UKLA) facilitate over 100 Teachers’ Reading Groups annually.
-These groups provide FREE evidence–based CPD for teachers, teaching assistants, early years’ professionals, librarians and others with an interest in developing RfP in schools.
+The OU and The United Kingdom Literacy Association (UKLA) support over 110 TRGs (Teachers’ Reading Groups) across the UK and internationally.
+These groups provide FREE evidence–based CPD for teachers, teaching assistants, early years’ professionals, student teachers, librarians and other education professionals with the opportunity to enrich an evidence-informed understanding of reading for pleasure (RfP) pedagogy and practice through collaboration.

 The aims of the groups are:

-Each group receives a book box containing a diverse and rich variety of new children’s literature and texts, with the support of UKLA.
-Through discussion and ‘book blether’ teachers can read and recommend texts and also reflect on their own practice guided by OU research.
-Finally, these reflections are posted on the RfP web space in the form of an ‘Example of Practice’; a mini case study to inspire others.
+Excellent volunteer OU/UKLA group leaders, support group members in five sessions across the year to enrich their RfP knowledge, practice and impact.
+Sessions allow members to audit, reflect and develop RfP ideas and approaches, informed by OU research.
+Colleagues share effective practice and track their impact using a range of tools.
+Their reflections are posted on the RfP web space in the form of an ‘Example of Practice’; a mini case study to inspire others.
 All members who do so are given a certificate by the OU in recognition of their contribution.

 During the Covid-19 period, the OU in collaboration with teachers created new resources to support readers at home.
 These were informed by OU research on building communities of readers and Reading for Pleasure (RfP) pedagogy: Reading aloud, Time to read as a family and Book chat.